top of page

 positive news for sea turtles, as some 500 turtles were legally harvested there annually.
 Other

-nations, including Antigua and Barbuda and the Commonwealth of Dominica, permit harvest
+nations, including the Commonwealths of Montserrat and Dominica, permit harvest of some

-of some size classes during certain times of the year.
-Long distance migrations between foraging
+size classes during certain times of the year.
+Long distance migrations between foraging and

-and breeding grounds mean that international cooperation and complementary legislation are essential
+breeding grounds mean that international cooperation and complementary legislation are

-Although hawksbills are considered critically endangered and still face numerous threats, there are encouraging signs that populations can recover.
-While the nesting population varies from year to year, Jumby Bay's hawksbill colony has more than doubled since the 1980s, and similar trends have been reported in Barbados, Guadeloupe, Puerto Rico, and the US Virgin Islands.
+Although hawksbills are considered Critically Endangered and still face numerous threats, there are encouraging signs that populations can recover.
+While the nesting population varies from year to year, Jumby Bay's hawksbill colony more than doubled between the 1980s and 2015, and similar trends have been reported in Barbados, Guadeloupe, Puerto Rico, and the US Virgin Islands.
 Despite such promising returns, however, global and regional stocks remain depleted and require continued conservation efforts.

 Fortunately, there are ways that you can help: